§ 1955. Peace Officer Psychological Evaluation.

-Personal history information includes the candidate's relevant work, life, and developmental history based on information collected during the background investigation [Regulation 1953(g)(3)].
+Personal history information includes the candidate's relevant work, life, and developmental history based on information collected during the background investigation [Commission Regulation 1953(g)(3)].
 This information may be augmented by responses on a personal history questionnaire collected as part of the psychological evaluation.

 (4) Psychological Interview

-A psychological interview shall be administered to each peace officer candidate subsequent to a review and evaluation of the results of the written assessments [Regulation 1955(e)(2)] and the candidate's personal history information [Regulation 1955(e)(3)].
+A psychological interview shall be administered to each peace officer candidate subsequent to a review and evaluation of the results of the written assessments [subsection 1955(e)(2)] and the candidate's personal history information [subsection 1955(e)(3)].
 Sufficient interview time shall be allotted to address all issues arising from the reviewed information and other issues that may arise during the interview.